GabrielSlima/blog/articles/clean-code-objects-data-structures.md

         makes much sense...
     </p>
     <p>
-        A good idea probably would be the owner giving the owner the behavior of opening a app's smartphone by invoking only the SmartPhoone's interface and the SmartPhone only deals how it would open the App:
+        A good idea probably would be giving the owner the behavior of opening a app's smartphone by invoking only the SmartPhoone's interface and the SmartPhone only deals how it would open the App:
     </p>
     <img class="post-img" src="images/clean-code-objects-data-structures/LOD-do" alt="">